PubGraph: A Large-Scale Scientific Knowledge Graph: Building PubGraph

-To transform the OpenAlex dump (taken on May 15th, 2022) into PubGraph, we follow the well-known and well-studied Wikidata ontology~\cite{vrandevcic2014wikidata}.
+To transform the OpenAlex dump (taken on April 9th, 2023) into PubGraph, we follow the well-known and well-studied Wikidata ontology.
 Specifically, we create a mapping between metadata information from the OpenAlex dump to Wikidata properties.
 Using Wikidata enables broader adoption of the KG and clear semantics for entities and relationships.
-We further discuss the mapping process in Appendix \ref{app:wiki}.